Your study is important to you, but somehow you are distracted and get stuck in something unproductive.

 - Why You Procrastinate Studying

-- The 17 Simple Tactics to Stop Procrastination and Start Studying
+- 17 Tips To Help Stop Procrastination and Start Studying!

 - 1. Eradicate Distractions